trisha-c-a/trisha-c-a/README.md

 - 🔬 I'm currently working on an image segmentation research project with my peers
 - 📚 I’ve started expanding my knowledge of algorithms through an online course
 - 👯 I’m currently looking to collaborate on projects that include a mix of both Computer Vision and NLP
-- 📝 2020 Goals: Work on ideas that have been on my mind for a year
+- 📝 2021 Goals: Work on projects that involve the fusion of vision and language
 - 🎵 Fun fact: I do ballet and play the keyboard/guitar!

 ### 🙌 Connect With Me